mz-ml/Python_Mushrooms2/README.md

-## Classification of Edible and Poisonous Mushrooms (Python: PyTorch)
+## Classification of Edible and Poisonous Mushrooms

 #### Project Statement